 While trying to process all that was happening, Lawrence General’s medical team rushed Cassidy to their Special Care Nursery.
 “I didn’t even know what to think,” says Jeremy.
 “Everyone was freaking out.”

 “Thank God Eva had had an emergency C-section, and the NICU team was there,” continues Jeremy, otherwise, “Cassidy would have died or had severe brain damage, because she couldn’t breathe.”

-This diagnosis was also immediately apparent to Dr. Andrew Scott, Pediatric Otolaryngologist at Floating Hospital, who has overseen Cassidy’s care since her arrival there.
+This diagnosis was also immediately apparent to Dr. Andrew Scott, Pediatric Otolaryngologist at Tufts Children's Hospital, who has overseen Cassidy’s care since her arrival there.
 “Upon entering the room and seeing her on the ventilator, I knew she had TCS,” Dr. Scott recalls.
 “I did not know to what extent (degree of symptoms) and ordered a CT scan that day to assess her jaw joints and other facial bones.”

 Mapping Out A Plan

 “Once I saw the result of the CT scan—no jaw joints, choanal atresia (incomplete nasal passages), aural atresia (no ear canals) without much middle ear, I knew she would need a tracheotomy and that jaw surgery was not an option for her for many years.
 I also knew we wouldn’t be recommending surgery to build an ear canal—even if we did, her middle ear malformations would still require hearing aids,” says Scott.

 When she was three days old, Dr. Scott performed Cassidy’s tracheotomy—connecting a long-term breathing tube to her windpipe via a small surgical opening in the front of her neck—a routine procedure, yet delicate, given her preemie size.
 “She was quite small,” he says, “but I didn’t think it was safe to wait any longer,” as any complication from her temporary intubation could have been life-threatening.